NullSet2205/MoDFactory/README.md

 2) Extract the contents of that zip you just downloaded
     - This contains one folder (BepinEx),
-    - And six files (.doorstop_version, doorstop_config.ini, PATCHER_VERSION, PatcherPatcher.exe, VERSION, and version.dll).
+    - And four files (.doorstop_version, doorstop_config.ini, VERSION, and version.dll).

 3) Copy the contents to your GoD Factory installation
     - This is usually found C:\Program Files (x86)\Steam\steamapps\common\GoDFactoryWingmen